Identification and Estimation of Causal Effects with Confounders Missing Not at Random: Estimation

 \section{Estimation}

-In this section, we take a two-stage strategy to estimate causal effects.
-In the first stage, we estimate the parameters of the missing probability, treatment propensity score, and outcome models.
-In the second stage, we use these parametric models to develop outcome regression (OR), inverse propensity score (IPW), and doubly-robust (DR) estimators for computing the average causal effects.
+In this section, we propose a two-stage approach to estimate causal effects, which involves the estimation of parameters for the missing probability model, the treatment propensity score model, and the outcome model in the first stage.
+In the second stage, we leverage these parametric models to develop outcome regression (OR), inverse propensity score (IPW), and doubly-robust (DR) estimators for computing the average causal effects.
 It should be noted that the proposed estimation methods rely on the identification of corresponding parameters.